ShisatOwO/vim-config/README.md

        > Note: You will get errors, this is normal.
      * Press `Enter` repeatedly to skip trough the errors and finally press `Enter and then "q"` to close the floating plugin window.
 Now close nvim by Pressing `ESC` and than entering `:q!`
      * You are now done.
 Start nvim again and you should have a working config.
+  * Windows:
+    * Install the fonts located in `fonts`
+    * Open a terminal and navigate to the root of this repository, execute:
+      `python win-nvim-setup`
+      or
+      `py win-nvim-setup`
+    * Follow the onscreen insctructions.
+This will also install Neovim, Alacritty and  Msys2.
+If you have already installed one of these 3 just close the respective installer.
+After the installation is finished, open alacritty (press the windows key and search for Alacritty) and execute `nvim`.
+After nvim has installed all plugins, close it by pressing `ESC` and then entering `:q!`.
+Seeing errors during this first run is normal.
+Start `nvim` again.
+There shouldnt be any errors now and the config should be applied.
 <hr>

 ### Manual Installation